 In this section of the website, we explore the topics below.
 This introduction continues after the grid.
-If you prefer, you can use the site search feature in the left column or bottom of the page.
+If you prefer, you can use the site search feature at the top of the page.

 We've even begun to realize that our old ways of looking at costs should be replaced by thinking about costs over the entire life cycle of a building or project.
 Over the past few decades we've built too many commercial buildings designed to collapse in about 20 years.

 Older community members will remember the earlier environmental movement.
 Sometimes they are cynical about whether the current green movement will last.
 At least one of us involved in this website is in that camp.
 But we can still do plenty about environmental sustainability at the community level.

 If you want to work in this space, you should be prepared to explain seven ways that environmental sustainability is relevant at the community or neighborhood level:

 2. Energy demand, together with supply, determines energy cost.
 In turn, energy costs impact where people can live and work--important community development considerations.

 3. Solid waste generation leads to noisy, street-destroying garbage trucks at the least.
 Litter is an ongoing and increasing problem.
 The visual prominence of dumpsters or roll-out containers can be an annoying issue.